 We are very open to working wherever we are needed.
-It seemed that Lisa was moved around daily for the first couple of week picking orders in different areas.
-She picked general clothing items, shoes, towels, toys, jewelry and high end clothing.
+It seemed that Lisa was moved around daily for the first couple of weeks picking orders in different areas.
+She picked general clothing items, shoes, towels, toys, jewelry, and high-end clothing.
 Toys ended up being her favorite area.

 Working 5:00am to 3:30pm.
-Our schedule started out as four 10 hour days per week with three days off.
+Our schedule started out as four 10-hour days per week with three days off.
 It was a good schedule giving us time to do things we wanted to do.
 About 2 weeks before Thanksgiving I was asked to work five days per week.
-Then the day after Thanksgiving we worked 12 straight 10 hour shifts before we got a single day off then worked a seven more 10 hour shifts.
+Then the day after Thanksgiving we worked 12 straight 10-hour shifts before we got a single day off and then worked seven more 10-hour shifts.
 The work is hard and days go by fast.

 Pay and Benefits

-T-Class is an area where they have a lot of toys and shoes that are high selling items for Christmas.
-On an average day we were picking and packing over 4500 items per day.
+T-Class is an area where they have a lot of toys and shoes that are high-selling items for Christmas.
+On an average day, we were picking and packing over 4500 items per day.
 Each of the 10-12 Workampers working in T-Class would be assigned a group of tickets that coincide with the rows they were to pick.
-We would use big red carts to pick the items then return to the packing area and pack the items.
+We would use big red carts to pick up the items then return to the packing area and pack the items.